Beskamir/beskamir.github.io/_projects_page/2018-03-15-cpsc599-haptics-assignments.md

 <!--more-->

-Unfortunately I don't have access to the haptic devices anymore and even if I did it'd be difficult to show haptics with just images or videos.
-The lack of an actual haptic device being attached (or running these assignments in debug mode since I can't recompile them without installing a bunch of stuff) is likely why the haptics simulation is only running at around 500hz when at least 1000hz are needed for it to feel nice.
+Sadly I no longer have access to the Novint Falcon haptic devices used in this course so I cannot take screenshots or record videos demoing the haptic components of these assignments.
+Plus haptics are something you just have to feel yourself so screenshots and videos wouldn't do it justice anyway.
+Fortunately I was able to get my old code to run so I can at least show off the various scenes that had haptics implemented in them.
+Also you might notice that the haptic refresh rate is half of what it should be, this is likely due to my current dev environment since when I worked on them they all ran at around 1000 hz.

 ###### Source code is self-hosted on my home Git-Gogs server which is only accessible from my home network.